RedHat-UX/red-hat-design-system/docs/theming/developers.md

 }</script>
     </rh-code-block>
   </li>
-  <li>This class of `on light` and `on dark` is then used to style your element context switch in shadow CSS.
+  <li>The classes of `on light` and `on dark` are then used to style your element when context switches in the elements shadow CSS.
   <rh-code-block dedent language="css" highlighting="client">
     <script type="text/css">#container {
   color: var(--rh-color-text-primary);